astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 - `get_relevant_articles`: Performs a Weaviate query to retrieve the most relevant article chunks from Weaviate to be added to the augmented prompt.
 - `get_response`: Uses the retrieved article chunks to create an augmented prompt for GPT-4.

-You can experiment with parameters, such as the `certainity` threshold, in the Weaviate query to allow for more or less relevant article chunks to be retrieved or to change the number of article chunks that are included in the augmented prompt.
+You can experiment with parameters, such as the `certainty` threshold, in the Weaviate query to allow for more or less relevant article chunks to be retrieved or to change the number of article chunks that are included in the augmented prompt.
 Finally, you can make changes to the GPT-4 prompt.
 For example, to instruct the model to be more optimistic or pessimistic in its answer.

 ```python
 EMBEDD_LOCALLY = False